pytorch/xla/.github/ci.md

 The CI runs in two environments:

-1. Organization self-hosted runners for CPU and GPU: used for amost every step of the CI.
+1. Organization self-hosted runners for CPU and GPU: used for almost every step of the CI.
 These runners are managed by PyTorch and have access to the shared ECR repository.
-2. TPU self-hosted runners: these are managed by us and are only availabe in the `pytorch/xla` repository.
+2. TPU self-hosted runners: these are managed by us and are only available in the `pytorch/xla` repository.
 See the [_TPU CI_](#tpu-ci) section for more details.

 ## Build and test (`build_and_test.yml`)

 We have two build paths for each CI run:

-- `torch_xla`: we build the main package to support for both TPU and GPU[^1], along with a CPU bild of `torch` from HEAD.
+- `torch_xla`: we build the main package to support for both TPU and GPU[^1], along with a CPU build of `torch` from HEAD.
 This build step exports the `torch-xla-wheels` artifact for downstream use in tests.
   - Some CI tests also require `torchvision`.
 To reduce flakiness, we compile `torchvision` from [`torch`'s CI pin](https://github.com/pytorch/pytorch/blob/main/.github/ci_commit_pins/vision.txt).
   - C++ tests are piggybacked onto the same build and uploaded in the `cpp-test-bin` artifact.
 - `torch_xla_cuda_plugin`: the XLA CUDA runtime can be built independently of either `torch` or `torch_xla` -- it depends only on our pinned OpenXLA.
 Thus, this build should be almost entirely cached, unless your PR changes the XLA pin or adds a patch.